 I grew up in Dorchester, a neighborhood in Boston, MA.
 My mom is a nurse who just retired from the Boston Public Schools, and my dad works for the Massachusetts Water Resources Authority.

 Where did you go to college?
 What did you study and what were some of your initial jobs out of school?

 I went to Bennington College in Vermont, a tiny liberal arts college where I concentrated in music performance and composition.
 After school, I spent over 10 years in the arts as a freelance musician and in production.
 I had begun working in the Boston Public Schools at 18 as a paraprofessional, and while freelancing, started teaching part time in BPS until becoming a full time music teacher in an early elementary school!

 What has attributed to your success thus far and has helped propel you to the position you have now?

-Can you share the high-level responsibilities of your current position as an Outreach Partner at Panorama Education?
+Can you share the high-level responsibilities of your current position as a Outreach Partner at Panorama Education?

-Any tips for someone considering a career in your field?
+Any tips for a former educator hoping to start a career in sales?